Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Discussion and conclusions

 Although we find favorable conditions for nucleosynthesis in constant neutrino luminosity simulations and evolutionary simulations, the nucleosynthetic yields depend critically on the electron fraction $Y_{\rm e }$ of the wind.
 For the neutrino luminosities and assumed energies used in the constant luminosity simulations, we find an asymptotic $Y_{\rm e}\sim 0.45$, which favors the production of $r-$process elements.
-For PNS spin periods $\gtrsim 10$\,ms in the constant neutrino luminosity simulations, we find that the the time-averaged $\dot{M}$ with $\zeta\ge \zeta_{\rm crit}$ through the $T=0.5$\,MeV surface is $\sim 2.5 \times 10^{-5}$\,M$_{\odot}$ s$^{-1}$ (see Table \ref{table1}).
-Since the timescale for the neutrino luminosities to decrease at the high neutrino luminosities considered in the constant luminosity simulations is $\sim 1-2$\,s, we can expect $\sim 2-5\times 10^{-5}$\,M$_{\odot}$ of high $\zeta$ material to be released during just the first few seconds of the cooling phase at $B_0=3\times 10^{15}$\,G. We can then expect $\sim 5\times 10^{-5}-10^{-4}$\,M$_{\odot}$ of high $\zeta$ material to be ejected by a magnetar throughout the cooling phase at $B_0=3\times 10^{15}$\,G. Larger masses of high $\zeta$ material may be expected at higher $B_0$.
-Given a Galactic supernova rate of $\sim 0.02 \ \rm yr^{-1}$ and a fraction $\sim 40-50\%$ of all neutron stars being magnetars \citep{Beniamini2019}, our simulations suggest that we can expect $\sim 5\times 10^{-7}-10^{-6}$\,M$_{\odot}$ yr$^{-1}$ of high $\zeta$ material to be produced by magnetars.
-With a conservative estimate accounting for the $\alpha-$rich freezeouts, we can expect $\sim 5\times 10^{-8}-10^{-7}$\,M$_{\odot}$ yr$^{-1}$ of $r-$process elements with $A>130$ to be produced by magnetars.
-The production rate of heavy $r-$process elements with $A>130$ is $\sim 10^{-7}$\,M$_{\odot}$ yr$^{-1}$ when averaged over the Galaxy's star formation \citep{Qian2000}.
-This estimate suggests that magnetar winds are viable candidates for heavy element synthesis.
-Our finding that the total mass of high $\zeta$ material produced by magnetars is roughly the same for any spin period $\gtrsim 10$\,ms (see Table \ref{table1}) further supports the claim.
+For PNS spin periods $\gtrsim 10$\,ms in the constant neutrino luminosity simulations, we find that the the time-averaged $\dot{M}$ with $\zeta\ge \zeta_{\rm crit}$ through the $T=0.5$\,MeV surface is $\sim 10^{-5}$\,M$_{\odot}$ s$^{-1}$ (see Table \ref{table1}).
+Since the timescale for the neutrino luminosities to decrease at the high neutrino luminosities considered in the constant luminosity simulations is $\sim 1-2$\,s, we can expect $\sim 1-2\times 10^{-5}$\,M$_{\odot}$ of high $\zeta$ material to be released during just the first few seconds of the cooling phase at $B_0=3\times 10^{15}$\,G. We can then expect $\sim 2-5\times 10^{-5}$\,M$_{\odot}$ of high $\zeta$ material to be ejected by a magnetar throughout the cooling phase at $B_0=3\times 10^{15}$\,G. Larger masses of high $\zeta$ material may be expected at higher $B_0$.
+Given a Galactic supernova rate of $\sim 0.02 \ \rm yr^{-1}$ and a fraction $\sim 40-50\%$ of all neutron stars being magnetars \citep{Beniamini2019}, our simulations suggest that we can expect $\sim 2-5\times 10^{-7}$\,M$_{\odot}$ yr$^{-1}$ of high $\zeta$ material to be produced by magnetars.
+With a conservative estimate accounting for the $\alpha-$rich freezeouts, we can expect $\sim 2-5\times 10^{-8}$\,M$_{\odot}$ yr$^{-1}$ of $r-$process elements with $A>130$ to be produced by magnetars.
+The production rate of all the heavy $r-$process elements with $A>130$ is $\sim 10^{-7}$\,M$_{\odot}$ yr$^{-1}$ when averaged over the Galaxy's star formation (\citealt{Qian2000}; this reference compares SNe versus neutron star mergers as major $r-$process sources).
+We reiterate that all the mass estimates with $\zeta\ge \zeta_{\rm crit}$ we have given are at $T=0.5$\,MeV only.
+We can expect higher yields of high-$\zeta$ material if we consider the wind material at all temperatures.
+These estimates suggest that magnetar winds are viable candidates for heavy element synthesis.